shivanand-patil/AS-monitoring/README.md

 NOTE: This exercise assumes to have aerolab installed and configured already, refer to [Aerolab setup guide](https://github.com/shivanand-patil/AS-monitoring/blob/main/aerolab_setup.md)

+If you don't have aerolab installed, give [sinle node cluster](https://github.com/shivanand-patil/AS-monitoring/tree/main/single%20node%20cluster) a try, which will help you quickly spin up a single node cluster and setup aerospike montioring using prometheus and grafana using docker containers

 ## Steps

 Clone the repo using: